top of page

 8 Best Medical Programs for High School Students in NYC

-Are you a high school student in New York City looking to pursue a pre-med track and prepare yourself for college?
-This list of 8 of the best medical programs for high school students in NYC could be your answer to gaining early exposure to the competitive and daunting field of medicine!
-In these programs, you will get the chance to interact with medical professionals, explore various career options, and ascertain whether medicine is the right field for you.
+Are you a high school student in New York City looking to pursue the pre-med track and prepare yourself for college?
+This list of 8 of the best medical programs for high school students in NYC could help you gain early exposure to the competitive field of medicine!
+In these programs, you will get the chance to interact with medical professionals, explore various career options, and decide whether medicine is the right field for you.

-Participation (and excellence) in these programs is a solid way to strengthen your college applications.
+Participation in these programs is a solid way to strengthen your college applications.
 It demonstrates your passion for the subject and sets you apart from other applicants through exposure and hands-on experience!

 The Lumiere Research Scholar Program is a rigorous research program tailored for high school students.
 The program offers extensive 1-on-1 research opportunities for high school students across a broad range of subject areas that you can explore as a high schooler.
 The program pairs high-school students with Ph.D. mentors to work 1-on-1 on an independent research project.
 At the end of the 12-week program, you’ll have developed an independent research paper!
 You can choose research topics from subjects such as psychology, physics, economics, data science, computer science, engineering, chemistry, international relations, and more.
 You can find more details about the application here.